French immigration in New France

 LEPAGE, Germain (son of Etienne and Nicole Berthelot). m.
 Reine Loury (or Lory), originally from Notre Dame de Ouanne, XNUMX.

-LEPAGE of SAINTE-CLAIRE, René (son of Germain and Reine Loury). m.
+LEPAGE by SAINTE-CLAIRE, René (son of Germain and Reine Loury). m.
 Madeleine Gagnon, from Ouanne.
 Auxerre, Yonne.
 1672

 LEPAGE, Louis dit Loup (son of Etienne and Nicole Berthelot). m.
 Sébastienne Loignon, native of Notre Dame d'Ouanne, Auxerre, Yonne.XNUMX.